1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Creative artists, writers, and scholars of all backgrounds and experience levels.
+According to the current listing, eligibility includes: Creative artists, writers, and scholars of all backgrounds and experience levels.
 Priority for interdisciplinary proposals incorporating theatre and dance disciplines with the theme Innovation in the Arts.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.